The music is called Busy City from a group called TrackTribe.

 The Classifications application will be found in the Administration module.
 Classifications are used throughout Maximo but the main places where it is used is with Items, Locations and Assets and unsurprisingly this is where it started out life.
 It is used with Service Requests and Work Orders and consequently Ticket Templates and Job Plans both at the header level and the task level.
 It is also used through the purchasing applications, on the lines of a material requisition, purchase requisition, purchase order and on a material receipt and invoice line.
 Getting to know how classifications work is important because they are used so widely both in the core Maximo applications as well as on add-ons and industry solutions, for example, the Health, Safety and Environment Manager (HSE) adds classifications to a further 16 objects.

-Classifications is an object which allows you to define records at the System, Organization or Site level (1).
+Classifications is an object which allows you to define records at the System, A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More or A structural element of a Maximo database that is used for data separation.
+More level .
 In the example for a PUMP the Organization and Site fields are blank and read-only, this is a System level classification.
 You can only decide the level of the classification when you are inserting a record.

 Asset classifications often exist in hierarchies of two levels – Pumps – Centrifugal, Pumps – Rotary, Pumps – Reciprocating.
 Notice the use of nouns to describe the classification.
 If you looked at types of Compressors you could also have Centrifugal, Rotary or Reciprocating, although you might say Rotary Screw Compressor, or Reciprocating Air Compressor.
 The noun of Centrifugal could be used with both a Pump or a Compressor, and Maximo is designed to reuse these nouns and so it might be worth spending time to work out the classifications that you wish to use.

 For rotating assets, you would normally use a Use With Object of ITEM and ASSET, for non-rotating assets just ASSET.
-For locations that reference a rotating item, then ITEM and LOCATIONS, if a rotating item is not used on a location, then just the LOCATIONS object is used.
+For A physical place where assets exist and where work can be performed.
+More that reference a rotating item, then ITEM and LOCATIONS, if a rotating item is not used on a location, then just the LOCATIONS object is used.

 For each classification you can add a set of attributes of type ALN, NUMERIC, or TABLE and the DATE type was introduced in Maximo Application Suite v8.8.
 A Table type allows you to use data that is held elsewhere in Maximo, for example, a Person or a Company.